andre-maree/Microflow/README.md

 - Azure AD authentication

 ## Test Examples
 The code for these can be found in the console app\Tests.cs.
-There is also a SimpleSteps test that consists of 1 parent with 2 children and the 2 children have a common child step.
-This is not included in this diagram:
+There is also a SimpleSteps test that consists of 1 parent with 2 children and the 2 children have a common child step (See JSON Workflow Example below).
+This is the diagram for the 2 more complex test workflows:

 ![2 Test cases](https://github.com/andre-maree/Microflow/blob/master/Images/Tests.png)